pinbo/CRISgo/README.md

 2. `CRISgov3.go` supposes all the 3 sequences are in the R1 fastq files if your NGS are paired end.
 It will search the 3 sequences in all the R1 fastq files, then use the reverse complment of the 3 sequences to search the R2 fastq files.
 You can use command like `grep your-sgRNA-sequence *_R1_*.fastq | less` and `grep your-sgRNA-sequence *_R2_*.fastq| less` to make sure your flanking sequences and sgRNA sequences are on the same strand as the R1 fastq files.

 3. If you do not understand, you can just use `CRISgov2.go`, which is R1/R2 insensitive.

-4. It now only support search fastq files, not fastq.gz files.
-I will try to add .gz support later.

 ## Get the binary file